top of page

 Established in 1871, the county was formed from parts of Dickson, Humphreys, and Stewart counties.
 It was named after Sam Houston, a Texas independence hero and Tennessee governor.

-Houston County is bordered by the Tennessee River and is surrounded by natural beauty.
-The county features the Wells Creek Basin, an eight-mile wide valley, and a meteor crater caused by a strike over a hundred million years ago.
+Houston County is bordered by the Tennessee River and surrounded by striking natural beauty.
+The county is home to the Wells Creek Basin, an eight-mile-wide valley formed by a meteor impact more than 100 million years ago.
+Houston County includes two established cities: Erin and Tennessee Ridge.

 Some things to do in Houston County include: